vaishnavdghutake/google-duplicate-entry-merger/README.md

 # Building My First Duplicate Entry Merger Tool

-My final programme accepts user search queries, fetches live product data from Google Shopping via SerpApi, cleans and organises the information, lists all the entries in a grouped manner and highlights the lowest price along with the website where it is available and presents comparable results, all built from scratch.
+My final programme accepts user search queries, fetches live product data from Google Shopping via SerpAPI, cleans and organises the information, lists all the entries in a grouped manner and highlights the lowest price along with the website where it is available and presents comparable results, all built from scratch.

 The code, for every query generates a dynamic .csv file and a dynamic images folder containig all the information like price, product name, seller info, image url, and images, which changes for every execution and then sorts and merges it accordingly.